Xatter/mockingjay/README.md

 Features
 ========
 * Code formatting and syntax highlighting
-* Simple image sharing by dragging and dropping an image anywhere on the window
+* Simple image sharing by dragging and dropping an image anywhere on the window and it will show up in the chat (screen shots, cat pictures, memes)
 * Simple file sharing of any file, any size, any type by dragging and dropping
   * Typically log files are too large, or sending binaries to testers is difficult as they get filtered by enterprise mail filters

 Incomplete list of Missing features:
 ------------------------------------